Boy or Girl?

 Benefits to the community: no unwanted puppies to add the thousands that are euthanized each year, fewer strays and dog bites, reduced waste in common areas, less barking and noise, fewer tax dollars spent on animal control, fewer incidence of disease and rabies.

 For all these reasons, early spaying or neutering is the best thing you can do for your dog.
 The largest spay/neuter clinic in Arizona is Altered Tails.
-They charge approximately $50.00 for a neuter and $60.00 for a spay.
-The Arizona Humane Society has a mobile surgery center with comparable pricing that travels throughout the year.
-In the Phoenix area, Maricopa County has a mobile unit that will even spay and neuter for free.
+They charge less than $100 for a neuter and slightly more for a spay.
+The Arizona Humane Society also has a mobile surgery center with comparable pricing that travels throughout the year.

 So if we were choosing a pet for someone we loved, we would let characteristics like health, temperament, beauty and size guide us rather than gender.
 If you spay or neuter your dog while s/he is young, you will have a happy, even-tempered companion -- boy or girl.